Inalco in the media

 Hui-Yeon Kim, lecturer in Korean language and civilization, spoke on:

-- Presse toi à gauche, on September 9, China flaunts its power and poses as an alternative to America
+- Presse toi à gauche, September 9, China flaunts its power and poses as an alternative to America

 L'Inalco was quoted in: